balena-io/docs/pages/reference/OS/advanced.md

 This has a number of consequences for users of the serial interface:

-- The /dev/ttyAMA0 previously used to access the UART now connects to Bluetooth.
+* The /dev/ttyAMA0 previously used to access the UART now connects to Bluetooth.
-- The mini UART is now available on /dev/ttyS0.
-This is disabled by default for [production images](/reference/OS/overview/2.x/#variants-of-balenaos) and enabled by default for [development images](/reference/OS/overview/2.x/#variants-of-balenaos).
+* The mini UART is now available on /dev/ttyS0.
+This is disabled by default for [production images](overview.md#development-vs.-production-mode) and enabled by default for [development images](overview.md#development-vs.-production-mode).
-- The mini UART is a secondary low throughput UART intended to be used as a console. it supports the following functionality:
+* The mini UART is a secondary low throughput UART intended to be used as a console. it supports the following functionality:
-  - 7 or 8 bit operation.
+  * 7 or 8 bit operation.
-  - 1 start and 1 stop bit.
+  * 1 start and 1 stop bit.
-  - No parities.
+  * No parities.
-  - Break generation.
+  * Break generation.
-  - 8 symbols deep FIFOs for receive and transmit.
+  * 8 symbols deep FIFOs for receive and transmit.
-  - SW controlled RTS, SW readable CTS.
+  * SW controlled RTS, SW readable CTS.
-  - Auto flow control with programmable FIFO level.
+  * Auto flow control with programmable FIFO level.
-  - 16550 like registers.
+  * 16550 like registers.
-  - Baudrate derived from system clock.
+  * Baudrate derived from system clock.

 The mini UART is enabled by default for development images.
-For production images either enable it using the [Configuration](/learn/manage/configuration) tab or before device provisioning by adding the following entry to `config.txt`:
+For production images either enable it using the [Configuration](../../learn/manage/configuration.md) tab or before device provisioning by adding the following entry to `config.txt`:

 ```
 enable_uart=1
 ```

+{% hint style="warning" %}
-**Note:** For further information on UART device tree overlays, see the [Raspberry Pi documentation](https://www.raspberrypi.com/documentation/computers/configuration.html#configuring-uarts).
+For further information on UART device tree overlays, see the [Raspberry Pi documentation](https://www.raspberrypi.com/documentation/computers/configuration.html#configuring-uarts).
+{% endhint %}

 ### Setting device tree overlays (`dtoverlay`) and parameters (`dtparam`)